-- ■Encourage resolution of concerns/complaints informally wherever possible - Be easily accessible and publicised via the Trust website - ■Be simple to understand and use - ●Be impartial and non-adversarial - Allow swift handling with established time frames for action, ensuring complainants are informed of progress - Ensure a full and fair investigation is undertaken by an independent person where necessary - Respect people's desire for confidentiality, sharing information on a need to know basis discreetly, respectfully and professionally - Address all points raised and provide an effective response and appropriate redress where necessary - Provide information to the Trust and school's senior leadership teams, the Trust Board and Local Governing Bodies (LGB) to enable the Trust and each of its schools to continually learn, develop and improve
+- Encourage resolution of concerns/complaints informally wherever possible - · Be easily accessible and publicised via the Trust website - · Be simple to understand and use - Be impartial and non-adversarial - Allow swift handling with established time frames for action, ensuring complainants are informed of progress - Ensure a full and fair investigation is undertaken by an independent person where necessary - Respect people's desire for confidentiality, sharing information on a need to know basis discreetly, respectfully and professionally - Address all points raised and provide an effective response and appropriate redress where necessary - Provide information to the Trust and school's senior leadership teams, the Trust Board and Local Governing Bodies (LGB) to enable the Trust and each of its schools to continually learn, develop and improve

-3.-Roles and Responsibilities
+2. Roles and Responsibilities

 The Chief Executive Officer (CEO) is responsible for ensuring there is a consistent approach to managing and resolving concerns and complaints across the Trust that adheres to legal and statutory requirements.
+He/She may be involved in some investigations, if appropriate.
+The CEO may delegate an investigation to a member of the Central Trust Team or another leader from a Trust school.